-- KRDN 4.1 Apply management theories to the development of programs or services. - KRDN 4.2 Evaluate a budget/financial management plan and interpret financial data. - KRDN 4.3 Demonstrate an understanding of the regulation system related to billing and coding, what services are reimbursable by third party payers and how reimbursement may be obtained. - KRDN 4.4 Apply the principles of human resource management to different situations. - KRDN 4.5 Apply safety and sanitation principles related to food, personnel and consumers. - KRDN 4.6 Explain the processes involved in delivering quality food and nutrition services. - KRDN 4.7 Evaluate data to be used in decision-making for continuous quality improvement.
+- KRDN 4.1 Apply management theories to the development of programs or services. - KRDN 4.2 Evaluate a budget/financial management plan and interpret financial data. - KRDN 4.3 Demonstrate an understanding of the regulation system related to billing and coding, what services are reimbursable by third party payers, and how reimbursement may be obtained. - KRDN 4.4 Apply the principles of human resource management to different situations. - KRDN 4.5 Apply safety and sanitation principles related to food, personnel and consumers. - KRDN 4.6 Explain the processes involved in delivering quality food and nutrition services. - KRDN 4.7 Evaluate data to be used in decision-making for continuous quality improvement. - 5.
+Domain 5.
+Leadership and Career Management: Skills, strengths, knowledge and experience relevant to leadership potential and professional growth for the nutrition and dietetics practitioner.